BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_rover_lessons_home/05/index.md

 Note: On code.barnabasrobotics.com, the "LOOP do:" is inside a "Program block" (see above).

 The first block to introduce is called the “LOOP do.”
 The “LOOP do” will house all of the other blocks used in your code.
 It is like the outside cover of a book, which houses all of its pages.
 The computer reads the pages (i.e. code blocks) within the “LOOP do” block from the beginning to the end.
 When it gets to the end, it starts back at the beginning and begins again.
-This process repeats forever as long as your Noggin has power.
+This process repeats forever as long as your Uno has power.

 Note: You can only have one “LOOP do” in your code.